divnix/digga/doc/flk/get.md

 # get
-The `get` subcommand is useful for getting a bare copy of nixflk without the git history.
+The `get` subcommand is useful for getting a bare copy of devos without the git history.
 You can pull either the core or community branches.

 ## Usage